luizbgomide/sovereign/rules.md

 ## Skills

 A Delver’s skills reprsent their training.
-A newly-created Delver starts with a few trained skills and may gain more as the Delver advances in level.
+A newly-created Delver starts with a few trained skills and gain more as the Delver advances in level.

 ### Interpretting Skill Levels